-Most of you will know Lidl for cheap products that aren’t always of bad quality (but definitely can be).
-The Silvercrest and LIVARNOLUX Zigbee products are no exception to that rule.
-The Silvercrest smart plug, door/window sensor, and motion sensor each cost only EUR 6.69.
-The LIVARNOLUX RGB lights, which will be compatible with GU10, E14, and E27 sockets, each cost only EUR 12.99.
-For those who like buying their smart home products in physical stores, these are a great and much cheaper alternative to IKEA and Philips bulbs.
+Lidl has a reputation for offering wallet-friendly products that don't always skimp on quality, and the Silvercrest and LIVARNOLUX Zigbee devices are no exception.
+The Silvercrest smart plug, door/window sensor, and motion sensor each come with a modest price tag of EUR 6.69, while the LIVARNOLUX RGB lights, compatible with GU10, E14, and E27 sockets, are available for just EUR 12.99 apiece.
+For customers who prefer brick-and-mortar shopping, these devices provide an attractive and cost-effective alternative to IKEA and Philips bulbs.

-Lidl Home sensors and smart plugs (sold as Silvercrest)
+Lidl Home sensors and smart plugs: Silvercrest's mixed results

-The LIVARNOLUX RGB bulbs have been confirmed to be compatible with both ZHA and DeConz.
-An owner of such as a product has also reported the smart LED strip to be working with ZHA.
-But I haven’t been able to find anyone who has tested them with Zigbee2MQTT yet.
-For those still rocking a Philips Hue hub, the bulbs should also be able to pair with it.
+LIVARNOLUX RGB bulbs have been confirmed to work with both ZHA and DeConz.
+A user also reported the smart LED strip as compatible with ZHA.
+Compatibility with Zigbee2MQTT remains untested, but Philips Hue hub users should be able to pair the bulbs without issues.